 Rationale: Public access to federal government information is facilitated by the FDLP in direct proportion to the extent that FDLP services and collections are used by the public and understood by policy makers.
-Enhancing awareness of the benefits that the FDLP provides both to individuals and society will maximize both use and support.
+Enhancing awareness of the benefits the FDLP provides to both individuals and society will maximize use and support of the program.
 As the digital information glut replaces the paper information dearth, government information experts in the Federal Depository Library Program will be sought after more than in the past to help users sort through information overload.
 Public awareness of the existence of such experts will increase the likelihood that they will be consulted.

-Council recognizes the distinct roles that FDLP librarians and the GPO have in educating public officials regarding the value of the depository library program.
+Council recognizes the distinct roles librarians in federal depository libraries and the GPO have in educating the public in general and specifically public officials regarding the value of the depository library program.
 Council recommends that GPO collect information on patterns and benefits of use the public derive from FDLs for use in explaining program requests to Congress.
-Similarly, Council encourages FDL librarians actively to inform their public officials - local, state, and federal - of the services and information their constituents can obtain from the FDLP.
+Similarly, Council encourages librarians in federal depository libraries to actively inform their public officials - local, state, and federal - of the services and information their constituents (the public) can obtain from the FDLP.
 Council further recommends that FDL librarians and the GPO work collaboratively to inform library administrations of the continuing benefits the program provides their institutions.

-Council believes that a key to making the FDLP as visible as possible is to deploy resources on the Web and elsewhere that will to a large extent assist users in finding FDLP content and services.
+Council believes that a key to making the FDLP as visible as possible is to deploy resources on the Web and elsewhere that will assist users in finding FDLP content and services.
 Branding techniques should be employed to assure end-user awareness of the FDLP as source for these services.